Expanding actions: minimality and ergodicity: General observations in the case of one generator

 \section{General observations in the case of one generator}

-Given a diffeomorphism $f$ of a compact manifold $M$, one can study the iterations of this map from two point of views.
-The first, consists to consider full orbits, i.e., forward and backward iterations of $f$, called \emph{$\mathbb{Z}$-action of $f$}.
-The second only considers forward iterations of $f$, called \emph{cascade of $f$}. \begin{proposition} Let $f$ be a diffeomorphism of a compact manifold $M$.
-Then, the $\mathbb{Z}$-action of $f$ is minimal if and only if the cascade of $f$ is minimal. \end{proposition} \begin{proof} It is clear that the minimality of the cascade implies the minimality of the $\mathbb{Z}$-action.
-Reciprocally, by contradiction, suppose that the $\mathbb{Z}$-action of $f$ is minimal but not the cascade.
-Let $x$ be a point whose forward orbit is not dense.
-Since $M$ is a compact manifold, the $\omega$-limit of $x$ is a closed non-empty set invariant for the $\mathbb{Z}$-action.
-Since the forward orbit of $x$ is not dense then the $\omega$-limit of $x$ is different that the whole space.
-Then the $\mathbb{Z}$-action cannot be minimal contradicting our assumption.
-This conclude the proposition. \end{proof} As in the case of minimality, the ergodicity of the cascade implies the ergodicity of the $\mathbb{Z}$-action.
-In the particular case of invariant measures, we also get the converse.
-Recall that a measure $\mu$ on $M$ is said to be \emph{invariant} under $f$ if $\mu(f^{-1}(A))=\mu(A)$ for all measurable set $A\subset M$.
-That is $f_*\mu=\mu$, in terms of the push-forward. \begin{proposition} Let $\mu$ be an invariant measure for a diffeomorphism $f$ of a compact manifold $M$.
-Then the $\mathbb{Z}$-action of $f$ is ergodic with respect to $\mu$ if and only if the cascade of $f$ is ergodic with respect to $\mu$. \end{proposition} \begin{proof} It suffices to see that the ergodicity of the $\mathbb{Z}$-action implies the ergodicity of the cascade.
+Given a diffeomorphism $f$ of a compact manifold $M$, one can study the iterations of the map from two points of view.
+The first, consists to consider full orbits, i.e., forward and backward iterations of $f$, called \emph{$\mathbb{Z}$-action} of $f$.
+The second only considers forward iterations of $f$, called \emph{$\mathbb{N}$-action} of $f$ (or \emph{cascade}).
+Since we have introduced different notion of invariance for group and semigroup actions, a priori, one could expect different type of minimality and for the $\mathbb{Z}$-action and the $\mathbb{N}$-action.
+However, it is easy to prove the following: \begin{proposition} The $\mathbb{Z}$-action of $f$ is minimal if and only if the $\mathbb{N}$-action of $f$ is minimal. \end{proposition} As in the case of minimality, the ergodicity of the $\mathbb{N}$-action implies the ergodicity of the $\mathbb{Z}$-action.
+In the case of invariant measures, one can also get the converse.
+Recall that a measure $\mu$ on $M$ is said to be \emph{invariant} under $f$ if $\mu(f^{-1}(A))=\mu(A)$ for all measurable set $A\subset M$, that is $f_*\mu=\mu$, in terms of the push-forward.
+The following proposition states that if $\mu$ is an invariant measure of $f$ then $\mu(A)\in \{0,1\}$ for all measurable set so that $f(A)=A$ if and only if $\mu(A)\in \{0,1\}$ for all measurable set so that $f(A)\subset A$.

+\begin{proposition} Let $\mu$ be an invariant measure of $f$.
+The $\mathbb{Z}$-action of $f$ is ergodic with respect $\mu$ if and only if the $\mathbb{N}$-action of $f$ is ergodic with respect to $\mu$. \end{proposition} \begin{proof} It suffices to see that the ergodicity of the $\mathbb{Z}$-action implies the ergodicity of the cascade.
 In order to do this, consider a measurable set $A\subset M$ such that $f(A)\subset A$.
 We will prove that $\mu(A)\in \{0,1\}$.
 Consider

 Observe that $f(\Theta)=\Theta$.
 Indeed, by assumption $A\subset f^{-1}(A)$ and therefore, $f^{-1}(\Theta)=f^{-1}(A)\cup f^{-2}(A)\cup \dots= A \cup f^{-1}(A) \cup f^{-2}(A) \cup \dots=\Theta$.
 By the ergodicity of the $\mathbb{Z}$-action with respect to $\mu$, $\mu(\Theta)\in \{0,1\}$.
 If $\mu(\Theta)=0$ then $\mu(A)=0$.
 On the other hand, if $\mu(\Theta)=1$ then the measure of